 One day, my son was feeling badly about not living up to his potential.
 He expressed negative beliefs of “not being a good enough, being lazy, stupid, feeling guilty/shame about his choices and behaviors.”
-It hurts me tremendously to hear him share these deep negative beliefs as they are the same ones I have battled through much of my life and often triggers me into a dismissive reaction.
+It hurts me tremendously to hear him share these deep negative beliefs as they are the same ones, I have battled through much of my life and often triggers me into a dismissive reaction.
 Thus, no matter how much my partner and I told him how much we loved him and highlighted all the good things he does, he could not hear us and resisted our attempts.
 As a therapist, I know too well that our reactions and attempts to minimize his emotional pain were invalidating and actually making him feel worse.
-That one must first truly listen, accept, validate the speaker’s feelings and expressions so they may be able to process their pain and move on.
+That we need to meet him where he is at in that moment of overwhelming and conflicting thoughts and feelings.
+We need to truly listen, accept, and validate the speaker’s feelings and expressions so they may be able to process their pain and move on.
+When we come into fix or highlight positive attributes in these moments of distress, you end up magnifying the negative and creating a disturbing polarizing effect.
 Yet being a parent, feeling so responsible and sad for hearing your magnificent child feel so bad is hard to accept and cope with, especially on top of all of life’s other stresses.

-My son immediately said “Thank You,” gave me a kiss and popped up exuberantly.
+My son immediately said, “Thank You,” gave me a kiss and popped up exuberantly.
 He began to hug and say “thank you” to all the many items on his bed: his books; his new big, blue, soft blanket; his giant stuffed elephant, his fan, his light, etc. I then read him some stories, the last one was being I Believe In Me.
 Listening, holding a safe place, using respectful touch, and acknowledging feelings allows negativity to process which naturally leads to calming down and making new connections.
 The next morning, I was awoken early by my son meditating “Ohmmm, Ohmmm, Ohmmm.”
 He was inspired to start his day on a positive note.
-I wish every one to see the beauty and miracles given everyday and when you don’t, forgive yourself and others, and rise again.
+I wish everyone to see the beauty and miracles given every day and when you don’t, forgive yourself, and rise again.